Case Management Services

-Caring, professional counselors provide confidential individual counseling to sexual assault survivors and their non-offending family members.
+Caring, professional counselors provide confidential individual, family and group counseling to sexual assault survivors and their non-offending family members.
 Services are offered to women, children and men who have been victims of assault.
 In providing trauma-informed services, counselors understand the dynamics of sexual violence and the effect trauma has on the lives of survivors and their family members.